 How else are you supposed to have a beach-blanket dance party a-la Moonrise Kingdom?

-And quickly, below, please take a look at our interactive table to compare a variety of great portable turntables to one another:
+And quickly, below, please take a look at our interactive table to compare a variety of great portable turntables to one another (along with a few non-portable record players):

 Do You Need a Portable Turntable?